How do public schools check addresses

 While public school districts come in a huge variety of shapes and sizes, all of them rely on public records information to some extent.
 Most school districts have a central office where parents can go to register their children for class in the months before the school year begins.
-There they fill out a form with their information but usually must also provide additional proof that the information they gave is accurate.
-This proof can include utility bills, tax documents, and other similar papers.
+There they fill out a form with their information (such as driver’s license, demographics, primary residency) but usually must also provide additional proof that the information they gave is accurate.
+This proof of residency can include utility bills, tax documents, and other similar papers.

 Most school districts today try to manage this process digitally by allowing parents to fill out the forms online and then sending follow-up emails if necessary.
 But that’s far from a foolproof system, as parents may overlook the emails, or simply ignore them.
 What’s more, many families don’t have reliable internet access.
 So, the more that the administrators can find themselves, the better.

 Clearly, this is a massive amount of data to gather and manage, and it can cost school districts a great deal of time and money.
 That expense only goes up when parents neglect to bring the additional documentation they need when they fill out the forms, which happens often.
 And even when they do, the district staff have to check those documents for accuracy – for instance, calling the sanitation company to find out whether it has been receiving payments from the address on the bill.
 There can also be other, more rudimentary challenges as well, like getting information from parents whose first language isn’t English.
+The challenge can become even more complex when families attempt to register in what they perceive as a better school district than the one where they actually reside.
 When little things start piling up, this already-difficult task can become overwhelming.

 Every student matters

-Incorrect residency information can be costly both to districts and to the students.
+Incorrect residency information can be costly both for districts and for students.
 And that’s not just in terms of funding.
 If the information is incorrect, a district may be forced to have the child leave a particular school, which is a painful situation for the child, the parents, and school staff.

 The CLEAR approach

 One way to ensure trust in the process — and also to save time and resources — is by leveraging a more reliable public records system like Thomson Reuters CLEAR.
-CLEAR is a cloud-based public records application that collects and analyzes thousands of state and federal data sets.
+CLEAR is a cloud-based public records application that collects and analyzes thousands of state and federal data sets which can help with validation.
 It then displays the search results via a customizable, user-friendly dashboard.

 While school districts can tap public records on their own to determine student residency, that’s a time-consuming process – one that CLEAR has automated.
 It offers a fast and easy way to check all of this information, saving districts time and resources, and helping them keep parents, taxpayers, and state education administrators happy.